Do you want to generate UFI with your own software? UFI Generator source code: C# UFI Generator

 In this case, you are obliged to generate UFI and then report the information as part of the notification to the poison centers.
 Also, companies that buy ready-made mixes and then change their name, must report the product under a new name with the original UFI of purchases mixtures.
 On the contrary, distributors who only resell products and do not interfere with the product's formula or label are exempted from the new obligations.

 To simplify the work related to these newly acquired duties, the SBLCore software can generate the required UFI code after entering the necessary information (Company ID and formula code number).
 At the same time, on the basis of the data included in Safety Data Sheet, it creates a PCN format for reporting to the new ECHA portal.
 In order to ensure the uniqueness of the code and to avoid duplication of the codes of other companies, the company ID number is used.
 In addition, companies do not have to worry about decoding information about the formula of reported mixtures, this information is only provided to poison centers to provide emergency assistance in emergency situations.
+The software also includes a built-in check of the mandatory information required by the PCN portal.
+With the help of validations, it alerts the user to any errors or missing information required for a successful mixture notification.

 How does the UFI itself actually look and how should it be presented?
 The abbreviation "UFI" is universal and remains unchanged in all European Union languages.
 It also precedes the code itself.
 The UFI must also be listed on the label.
 There are two ways to present it: